 16:30-17:30

-"The quorum sensing regulators VjbR and BabR interact with MucR to regulate transcription of the Brucella Type IV secretion system genes"
+Second Lecture Session "The quorum-sensing regulators VjbR and BabR interact with MucR to regulate transcription of the Brucella Type IV secretion system genes"

 Graham Bitzer